fictionco/fiction/@docs/essentials/settings/index.md

 }
 ```

-Now when the plugin references that setting, they will get your custom value:
+Then when the plugin references that setting, they will get your custom value:

 ```js
 setting("plugin.foo") // baz